AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

-coverage runtime, ``bin-file`` is the recommended channel as it produces a trace in the most direct manner and separates the trace data from the regular output. ``atexit`` is a natural triggering choice in this case, as it takes care of outputing the data automatically at a point where we know the program is not going to execute more, regardless of how or why the program exits.
+coverage runtime, ``bin-file`` is the recommended channel as it produces a trace in the most direct manner and separates the trace data from the regular output. ``atexit`` is a natural triggering choice in this case, as it takes care of outputting the data automatically at a point where we know the program is not going to execute more, regardless of how or why the program exits.

 The ``main-end`` alternative simply inserts the calls at the end of the main